What is the best keyboard for typing fast?

-Mechanical keyboards are a great segway into upgrading the look of your battlestation, so if you like having a set up which looks clean and minimal, well, you know what to choose.
+Mechanical keyboards are a great segway into upgrading the look of your Battlestation, so if you like having a setup that looks clean and minimal, well, you know what to choose.

 Most mechanical keyboards allow you to easily swap out their keycaps (assuming their compatible with your mechanical switches)...

-As well as their mechanical switches (warning: there are certain steps you need to do to properly change your mechanical switches, don’t attempt this without doing proper research).
+As well as their mechanical switches (warning: there are certain steps you need to do to change your mechanical switches properly, don't attempt this without doing proper research).

-So if you bought your keyboard first before deciding on the colour scheme of your battlestation, don’t worry.
+So if you bought your keyboard first before deciding on the color scheme of your Battlestation, don't worry.

-You can always switch out the keys to your designated colour to match your intended colour scheme.
+You can always switch out the keys to your designated color to match your intended color scheme.

 A win/win situation.

-Most of the keyboard parts are the same with a few exceptions such as the space bar.
+Most keyboard parts are the same, with a few exceptions, such as the space bar.